datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 Don't repeat code!
 Reuse it!

-If we were working with a monolithic file, we could define a function that produces files and use it throughout the file.
+In a monolithic file, we could define a function and use it throughout the file.

+Defining the same function in multiple scripts would be repetitive.

-When working with modular files, we will have to save our function definition in a Python code file called a module.
+Instead, we will save our function definition in a Python code file called a module.

 `@script`